-111000010010 Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems Wildfire Mandatory Findings of Significance DET DETERMINATION: On the basis of this initial evaluation: I find that the proposed pr NEGATIVE DECLARATION w - t COULD NOT have a significant e prepared. effe ect on the environment, and a I find that although the proposed project could have a significant effect on the environment, there will not be a significant effect in this case because revisions in the project have been made by or agreed to by the project proponent.
-A MITIGATED NEGATIVE DECLARATION will be prepared.
-I find that the proposed ENVIRONMENTAL IMPACT ect MAY have a significant eff ORT is required. ect (on the environment, and an I find that the proposed project MAY have a "potentially significant impact" or "potentially significant unless mitigated" impact on the environment, but at least one effect 1) has been adequately analyzed in an earlier document pursuant to applicable legal standards, and 2) has been addressed by mitigation measures based on the earlier analysis as described on attached sheets.
-An ENVIRONMENTAL IMPACT REPORT is required, but it must analyze only effects that remain to be addressed.
-X X I find that although the proposed project could have a significant effect on the environment because all potentially significant effects (a) have been analyzed adequately in an earlier ENEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revision mitigation measures that are imposed upon the proposed project, nothing further is required.
+ļ Resources Biological Resources Cultural Resources Energy Geology/Soils Greenhouse Gas Emissions Hazards & Hazardous Materials Hydrology/Water Quality Land Use/Planning Mineral Resources Noise Population/Housing Public Services Recreation Transportation Tribal Cultural Resources Utilities/Service Systems Wildfire Mandatory Findings of Significance DEX NEGATIVE DECLARATI I find that although the prowill not be a significant eff oject [ON pose fect i COULD NOT have a signific will be prepared. d project could have a signific n this case because revisions ant ef Fect on the environment, and a fect on the environment, there project have been made by or VE DECLARATION will be I find that the proposed pENVIRONMENTAL IMP. effect on the environment, and an significant unless mitigate adequately analyzed in an been addressed by mitigat ed" in earl ion i mpact on the environment, be ier document pursuant to appeasures based on the earlie out at olicabl r analy icant impact" or "potentially least one effect 1) has been e legal standards, and 2) has yesis as described on attached at it must analyze only effects I find that although the proposed project could have a significant effect on the environmed because all potentially significant effects (a) have been analyzed adequately in an earlier EIR NEGATIVE DECLARATION pursuant to applicable standards, and (b) have been avoided mitigated pursuant to that earlier EIR or NEGATIVE DECLARATION, including revisions mitigation measures that are imposed upon the proposed project, nothing further is required. dequately in an earlier EIR or and (b) have been avoided or TION, including revisions or Mitzi Alvarado Mitzi Alvarado, Planner &gt; /12/24 ate ivilizi Atyarado, Pianner L ale